 Other professions represented in the 113th Congress, include:

 • 102 educators, employed as teachers, professors, instructors, school fundraisers, counselors, administrators, or coaches (90 in the House, 12 in the Senate).
-Gee: maybe this is why public education is a dreadful failure.
-All those unions, lobbyists and the “education bureaucracy / industry” with a stranglehold on policy, legislation and who gets funded by Congress and the Senate.
+Gee: This is why public education is a dreadful failure.
+All those unions representatives and lobbyists for the “education bureaucracy / industry” have a stranglehold on policy, legislation and funding by Congress and the Senate.

 • 2 physicians in the Senate, 17 physicians in the House (including 1 Delegate), including 2 dentists, 2 veterinarians, and 1 psychiatrist; 3 psychologists (both in the House), an optometrist (in the Senate), and 5 nurses (all in the House).
-These cannot be counted as “scientists” since much of medicine DOES NOT REQUIRE the practitioner to use the scientific method or even an understanding of how science works.
+These cannot be counted as “scientists” since much of medicine DOES NOT REQUIRE the practitioner to use the scientific method or to have a basic understanding of how science works.
 Look at Dr. Ben Carson: skilled surgeon – bat crap crazy believer in Biblical fantasies, conspiracies and delusions.

 • 5 ordained ministers, all in the House.